magpylib/magpylib/docs/examples/examples_02_paths.md

 # Paths

+(examples-assign-absolute-path)=
-## Assigning an object path
+## Assigning absolute paths

-When the user already knows the **absolute path** of an object in the form of a position array (shape (n,3)) and a scipy `Rotation` object (len n) he can assign this path to an object either at initialization, or by using the setter and getter methods:
+Absolute object paths are assigned at initialization or with the getter and setter methods.:

 ```{code-cell} ipython3
 import numpy as np